 Transocean-Delaware common stock is currently listed on the New York Stock Exchange and the Oslo Stock Exchange.
 There is currently no established public trading market for the ordinary shares of Transocean-Cayman.
-We have made application so that, immediately following the reorganization, the ordinary shares of Transocean-Cayman will be listed on the New York Stock Exchange under the symbol "RIG," the same symbol under which the Transocean-Delaware common stock is currently listed.
+We intend to make application so that, immediately following the reorganization, the ordinary shares of Transocean-Cayman will be listed on the New York Stock Exchange under the symbol "RIG," the same symbol under which the Transocean-Delaware common stock is currently listed.

 We do not intend to list the Transocean-Cayman shares on the Oslo Stock Exchange because of the light trading in our shares on that exchange and the cost and other burdens of maintaining that listing.
-We have requested the Oslo Stock Exchange to approve the delisting of our shares and currently expect the exchange to decide on this matter at its May 18, 1999 board meeting.
+We have requested the Oslo Stock Exchange to approve the delisting of our shares as of May 31, 1999 and currently expect the exchange to decide on this matter at its May 18, 1999 board meeting.